hebron-george/NeXBoT/README.md

 !reveal < username >

-	- Returns a link to the user's list if it exists in our database
+	- Returns a link to the user's list if it exists in our database.

+!shard < shard name >

+	- Returns a list of users that have that shard.